Recipe Overview

 Servings: makes 20 meatballs

-Tried and true recipe.
-This recipe for air fryer meatballs is based on the recipe that I use for my oven baked homemade meatballs.
-It’s a great recipe that everybody loves and I make it frequently, but it makes 40 meatballs, way too many meatballs to fit into most of our air fryers, so I cut the recipe in half to make it more air fryer friendly.
+- Tried and true recipe.
+This recipe for air fryer meatballs is based on the recipe that I use for my oven baked homemade meatballs, but a smaller batch to fit in an air fryer.

-Freezer-friendly.
-That being said, I think that meatballs in the freezer are a treasure and are so handy for quick weeknight dinners or lunches.
-I always have a bag in my freezer, ready to go.
+- Freezer-friendly.
+That being said, I think that meatballs in the freezer, cooked or raw, are a treasure and are so handy.
 You don’t even have to thaw the meatballs before air frying them!

 Ingredient Notes